 We protect customers not only through prevention but also by detecting and responding to suspicious signins.
 In order to do this at scale, we employ Microsoft Sentinel for our Microsoft 365 customers.
 This approach allows for tight integration with the Microsoft ecosystem, along with the flexibility to create custom rules and threat hunt at scale.

-Sneaky2FA: new threat exploits vulnerabilities in Microsoft 365 accounts
+Sneaky 2FA: new threat exploits vulnerabilities in Microsoft 365 accounts with two factor authentication

-In our opinion, the interesting thing about Sneaky2FA is the way it rotates through user agents during the signin process when a user is phished.
-Sneaky2FA uses a set of five common and slightly outdated yet distinct user agents.
+In our opinion, the interesting thing about Sneaky 2FA is the way it rotates through user agents during the signin process/authentication attempt when a user is phished.
+Sneaky 2FA uses a set of five common and slightly outdated yet distinct user agents.
 Here is an example:

 Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:109.0) Gecko/20100101 Firefox/115.0

-Developing a KQL query to detect suspicious device shifts during signin
+Developing a KQL query to detect an impossible device shift during signin

-We wrote a generic KQL query that detects, as Sekoia dubs it, "an impossible device shift" during signin.
+We wrote a generic KQL query that detects, as Sekoia dubs it, "an impossible device shift" during the authentication flow.
 This query can be deployed in Sentinel workspaces as a scheduled search with a short lookback window.
 We are gladly sharing it with the community.
 Our in-house version adds a few KQL tricks to further reduce the already low false positive rate.
 Furthermore, the jaccardIndex

 parameter can be tuned to weed out false positives due to browser version updates.